Domterion/jeeves/PLANNING.md

 ...well, it wasnt as simple as I thought but `interface{}` is beautiful when used properly but now you can call `RegisterCommand` and itll store all commands and subcommands in a `map[string]interface{}`.

+the manager now binds to `onReady()` and automatically registers commands on ready!